Current Research Interests

 silanes in organic synthesis

 Organosilanes are functional molecules used synthetically as hydride- and carbon-transferring reagents.
 While a vast array of synthetic methodologies exploiting their utility have been explored, their practical use has been hampered by the fact that reagents are either difficult to handle or require expensive and/or dangerous additives.
-Recent work in The MJA Lab has demonstrated that hydrosilatrane is a cheap, green, and easy-to-handle reducing agent, nearly a silicon equivalent of sodium borohydride but with even greater versatility.
-Silatranes are structurally interesting and well-studied compounds that contain a stable pentacoordinate silicon, yet have not been explored for synthetic purposes.
+Recent work in The MJA Lab has demonstrated that hydrosilatrane is an inexpensive, green, versatile, and easy-to-handle reducing agent.
 Further methods revolving around silatrane, its analogs, and other silane reagents and catalysts are currently being explored.

 Hypercoordinate silanes for organic ELECTRONICS applications